Civil Foreman

 • Remove the formwork once the concrete has hardened

-Q16.
-Please explain the painting work, inside and outer side both
+Q. Please explain the painting work, both inside and outside.

 Ans.